NOAA-PSL/stochastic_physics/docs/source/namelist_options.rst

    "NTRUNC", "Optional, Spectral resolution (e.g. T126) of random patterns, default is for model to determine proper truncation"
    "LAT_S", "Optional, number of latitude points for the gaussian grid  (must be even), default is for model to determine gaussian grid"
    "LON_S", "Optional, number of longitude points for the gaussian grid (recommend 2xLAT_S, default is for model to determine gaussian grid"
-   "FHSTOCH", "Optional, forecast hour to write out random pattern in order to restart the pattern for a different forecast (used in DA), file is stoch_out.F<HHH>"
-   "STOCHINI", "Optional, set to true if wanting to read in a previous random pattern (input file needs to be named stoch_ini)."
+   "STOCHINI", "Optional, set to true if wanting to read in a previous random pattern" "NEW_LSCALE", "Recommended, set to true if use the correct calculation for decorrelation legnth scale"

 SPPT options
 """"""""""""